Who Owns the Yeezy Brand Now? Adidas Ended Partnership

-West owns 100 percent of the Yeezy brand.
-Adidas currently has an exclusive footwear deal with Yeezy, where both companies have been working together since 2015.
-In 2015, the Boost 750, the first Adidas Yeezy shoe, was released to the public.
+The deal between Yeezy and Adidas started back in 2015 when Ye released the Boost 750, the first Adidas Yeezy shoe.
 It was originally speculated that West’s ex-wife Kim Kardashian was a partial owner of the Yeezy brand, but it was later revealed that West has full ownership of the company.

-The billionaire claimed in an interview that he owes Philadelphia rapper Beanie Sigel $50 million and a 5 percent stake in Yeezy because he came up with the name.
+The billionaire did, however, claim in an interview that he owes Philadelphia rapper Beanie Sigel $50 million and a 5 percent stake in Yeezy because he came up with the name.
 That would make Sigel the only other co-owner of the fashion brand besides West, but Ye’s promise hasn't come to fruition yet.

 Before Adidas, Nike was actually the first company to partner with West for a shoe deal, coming out with a Yeezy brand before Adidas.
 The two partnered from 2009 until 2013, launching the Air Yeezys.
 That helped West become a prominent name in the fashion industry and made him a more desirable target with his Yeezy brand.

 The Nike-Yeezy partnership was short-lived as West reportedly wanted royalties as a part of their deal, but Nike didn't give him any royalties for the Air Yeezy line.
 During that period, it wasn't common for celebrities and even artists to earn royalties on collaboration projects.